Is your company starting to feel the strain of mounting business debt? If so, it’s probably time to tighten your belt and shed some of the burden.

 - Fees are often lower than unconsolidated debt

-- There is a clear timeline as to when the debt will be paid off
+- There’s a clear timeline as to when the debt will be paid off

-As self-evident as it may seem, boosting your sales can be a lifesaver if you need business debt help.
-Without consistent revenues coming into your business, it’s impossible to have a sustainable debt management strategy.
+Increasing your sales can be a lifesaver if you need business debt help.
 To help you attract new customers and bring in more sales, here are some of our favorite strategies:

 - Sell the unique benefits of your products or services

 - Sell more to existing clients (e.g., bundle deals)

 - Promote your business locally to incentivize customers (e.g., gift giveaways, email coupons)

 In addition to driving more sales, there are other ways to get additional revenue, which can help create a sustainable business debt management strategy.
 Besides taking on another client or a side hustle to earn more income, what else could you do?

 Here are a few ways to increase your business revenue you might not have considered before: